tangentsoft/pidp8i/examples/README.md

 and then into the PDP-8's program counter (PC) via `Load Add`.
 Then toggle `Start` to run the program.
 If you then:

-If you then toggle 000 010 001 000 into SR, press `Load Add` followed by `Exam`, you should see 000 000 000 010 in the third row of lights, the bit pattern for five, that being the correct answer for "2 + 3", which is what `add.pal` computes.
+If you then toggle 000 010 000 111 into SR, press `Load Add` followed by `Exam`, you should see 000 000 000 101 in the third row of lights, the bit pattern for five at memory location 0207, that being the correct answer for "2 + 3" in the expected location, which is what we expected `add.pal` to do.
 You could load that address back up again and `Dep` a different value into that location, then start the program over again at 0200 to observe that this memory location does, indeed, get overwritten with 0005.

 We only need one `Load Add` operation in the table above because all of the memory addresses in this program are sequential; there are no jumps in the values in the second column.
 Not all programs are that way, so pay attention!

-Incidentally, the above program also modifies octal location 0207, the next memory location after the last one explicitly defined, 0206.
-That is the source of the "07" in the lower two digits of the fourth instruction.
+Beware that this program does not contain an explicit value for memory location 0207 at the start, but it does overwrite this location with the answer, since location `C` is defined as having the address just after the last value you entered via SR above, 0206.
+That is the source of the "07" in the lower two digits of the fourth instruction, 3207.

 ## Option 3: Loading Programs from Paper Tape